 - Heat the olive oil in a large pot or dutch oven pot over medium/ medium high heat.
 Season the chicken breasts with a little salt and pepper then cook in the oil until browned on both sides then remove.
 Cook the sausage until browned then remove.

-- Add the butter then sprinkle the flour over the oil/butter and whisk together.
+- Add the butter over medium heat then sprinkle the flour over the oil/butter and whisk together.
 Stirring constantly, cook over medium heat for 10-15 minutes.
 It should be a nice dark roux and thicken up.
 Giving it the time it needs is important for getting the best flavor.
+See pictures above for guidance.

 - Turn the heat down to low then add the garlic, onion, bell pepper and celery and cook for 10 minutes, stirring constantly.
 It's important to keep it from sticking to the bottom.